Once we start processing your case, we will send you a notice confirming we have received your application.

 If we receive the required forms, documents and fees and you meet the requirements to apply for citizenship, we will send you a notice giving you the time and date for your test.

-After the test, you may be asked to attend an interview with a citizenship officer.
-If this happens and you and your family sent your applications in the same envelope, your application will be processed separately from your family's.
+After the test, you may be asked to attend a hearing with a citizenship officer.
+If this happens and you and your family sent your applications in the same envelope, your application will be processed separately from your family’s.
 However, you can ask to have them processed together.

 We will close your application if you do not:

 - appear for a hearing with a citizenship judge; or